-In addition to reporting to the Board, any employee also may file a complaint with the following:
+In addition to reporting to the Board, any student and/or parent/guardian also may file a complaint with the following agencies:

 Office for Civil Rights, U.S. Department of Education ("OCR"):

 Office for Civil Rights, Boston Office U.S. Department of Education 8th Floor 5 Post Office Square Boston, MA 02109- 3921 (617-289-0111) http://www2.ed.gov/about/offices/list/ocr/docs/howto.html